 The skateboards that come with modular parts are a big plus sign.
 Repairability increases drastically when the parts are modular.
 Upgrading also becomes very easy.

-The wheels, the deck size and the deck flexibility play a very important role in the overall comfort the board provides while on a ride.
-To me, flexibility is crucial since it is what acts as a passive shock absorber while going over uneven pavements or rough surfaces.
+The wheels, deck size, and deck flexibility play a critical role in the board’s overall comfort while on a ride.
+Flexibility is crucial since it acts as a passive shock absorber while going over uneven pavements or rough surfaces.

 Two important factors to look at here: The capacity & the charging time.

 The capacity determines the range heavily and the charging time determines the convenience it offers.
 And both are directly proportional.
 Bigger the battery – longer it will take to charge.

 The average capacity is anywhere between 100-800 wh.
 Some are rated even higher, especially the bigger ones that offer more range.
 And when they get bigger, the charging time gets longer (usually).
 It also depends on the power output of the charger.